robyvandamme/dotbump/README.md

 ### Bump the .NET SDK version

-Bump the global.json SDK version to the latest minor or patch version.
+Bump the global.json SDK version to the latest specified SDK version based on the current release index.

 ```text
 DESCRIPTION: